 Iron River is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Iron River is nearly on par with the US average for all cities of 21.84%: 18.27% of adults 25 and older in Iron River have a bachelor's degree or advanced degree.
+The percentage of adults in Iron River who are college-educated is close to the national average for all communities of 21.84%: 18.27% of the adults in Iron River have a bachelor's degree or advanced degree.

 The per capita income in Iron River in 2022 was $26,206, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $104,824 for a family of four.
 However, Iron River contains both very wealthy and poor people as well.